Waste Connections (NYSE:WCN) Sees Strong Trading Volume

-Waste Connections, Inc. (NYSE:WCN – Get Rating) saw an uptick in trading volume on Wednesday .
-19,719 shares traded hands during trading, a decline of 98% from the previous session’s volume of 791,341 shares.The stock last traded at $143.38 and had previously closed at $143.71.
+Waste Connections, Inc. (NYSE:WCN – Get Rating) saw unusually-high trading volume on Wednesday .
+Approximately 19,719 shares traded hands during trading, a decline of 98% from the previous session’s volume of 791,341 shares.The stock last traded at $143.38 and had previously closed at $143.71.

-Several brokerages recently weighed in on WCN.
-Raymond James increased their price objective on Waste Connections from $146.00 to $155.00 and gave the stock a “strong-buy” rating in a research report on Friday, August 5th.
-Deutsche Bank Aktiengesellschaft increased their price target on Waste Connections from $145.00 to $154.00 in a report on Tuesday, August 9th.
-Royal Bank of Canada boosted their price objective on shares of Waste Connections from $147.00 to $152.00 and gave the company an “outperform” rating in a report on Thursday, August 4th.
-Oppenheimer set a $135.00 target price on shares of Waste Connections in a research note on Tuesday, July 19th.
-Finally, BMO Capital Markets lifted their price target on shares of Waste Connections from $143.00 to $151.00 and gave the company an “outperform” rating in a research report on Thursday, August 4th.
-One analyst has rated the stock with a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Buy” and an average target price of $148.25.
+A number of equities research analysts have weighed in on the company.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Waste Connections from $145.00 to $154.00 in a report on Tuesday, August 9th.
+Raymond James upped their price objective on Waste Connections from $146.00 to $155.00 and gave the stock a “strong-buy” rating in a report on Friday, August 5th.
+Royal Bank of Canada increased their price objective on Waste Connections from $147.00 to $152.00 and gave the stock an “outperform” rating in a research report on Thursday, August 4th.
+Oppenheimer set a $135.00 target price on shares of Waste Connections in a research report on Tuesday, July 19th.
+Finally, Atb Cap Markets upgraded shares of Waste Connections from a “sector perform” rating to an “outperform” rating in a research note on Thursday, August 4th.
+One analyst has rated the stock with a hold rating, eight have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat, Waste Connections currently has an average rating of “Buy” and an average target price of $148.25.

-In other news, Director William J. Razzouk sold 4,073 shares of Waste Connections stock in a transaction dated Monday, August 8th.
-The stock was sold at an average price of $140.03, for a total value of $570,342.19.
-Following the completion of the transaction, the director now owns 4,016 shares in the company, valued at approximately $562,360.48.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-0.35% of the stock is currently owned by insiders.
+In other news, Director William J. Razzouk sold 4,073 shares of the company’s stock in a transaction dated Monday, August 8th.
+The shares were sold at an average price of $140.03, for a total transaction of $570,342.19.
+Following the completion of the transaction, the director now owns 4,016 shares of the company’s stock, valued at approximately $562,360.48.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+0.35% of the stock is owned by corporate insiders.

 Institutional Trading of Waste Connections